Rescuers race against time to find the missing sub in the Atlantic bound for the Titanic site

-Rescuers in a remote area of the Atlantic Ocean raced against time early Tuesday to find a missing submersible carrying five people on a mission to document the wreckage of the Titanic, the iconic ocean liner that sank more than a century ago.
+Rescuers in a remote area of the Atlantic Ocean raced against time early Tuesday to find a missing submersible carrying five people on a mission to document the wreckage of the Titanic.

 Every passing minute, however, puts the Titan’s crew at greater risk.
 The submersible had a 96-hour oxygen supply when it put to sea at roughly 6 a.m.
 Sunday, according to David Concannon, an adviser to OceanGate.